 I want to apply for a judicial appointment, where can I find more information?

 The Judicial Appointments Commission (external link, opens in a new tab) carries out the selection exercises for judicial appointments.
-Please see its website for more information about the appointments process, current and forthcoming selection exercises.
+Please see its website for more information about the appointments process, and current and forthcoming selection exercises.
 You can also subscribe to their monthly newsletter to be informed regularly of forthcoming outreach events and selection exercises.